tacodrone/CloudApp/README.md

 Here is me trying to do it without looking back.
 Alright how about again?
 Losing count and getting mixed up.
+You want to add dot, commit dash "m", and then you push that origin master.